marmelab/react-admin/UPGRADE.md

 };
 ```

-We used to inject a `syncWithLocation` prop set to `true` to the `List` components used in a `Resource`.
-As we removed the props injection, we also inverted this prop and renamed it `disableSyncWithLocation`.
-This means you now have to explicitly opt out the synchronization of the list parameters with the browser location:
+We used to inject a `syncWithLocation` prop set to `true` to the `<List>` components used in a `<Resource>`.
+This instructed the `<List>` to synchronize its parameters (such as pagination, sorting and filters) with the browser location.

+As we removed the props injection, we enabled this synchronization by default for all `<List>`, used in a `<Resource>` or not.
+As a consequence, we also inverted this prop and renamed it `disableSyncWithLocation`.
+This means you now have to explicitly opt out the synchronization of the list parameters with the browser location, for example because you have multiple `<List>` inside a dashboard:

 ```dif
 const MyList = () => (